12Mosch/File-Content-Aggregator/docs/developer-guide.md

 ### Electron Main vs. Renderer

 - **Main Process (`src/electron/main.ts`):** Runs in a Node.js environment.
-Has access to all Node.js APIs and Electron APIs for managing windows, menus, dialogs, system events, etc. It orchestrates the application lifecycle and performs backend tasks like file searching.
+Has access to all Node.js APIs and Electron APIs for managing windows, menus, dialogs, system events, etc. It orchestrates the application lifecycle and performs backend tasks like file searching and exporting results.
 - **Renderer Process (`src/ui/main.tsx` & components):** Runs the web page (`index.html`) inside a Chromium window.
 This is where the React UI lives.
 It _does not_ have direct access to Node.js or most Electron APIs for security reasons.

 ### Preload Script & Context Isolation